 Under the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, the Fund is required to disclose information setting out the impact of an accounting change required by a new accounting standard that has been issued on or before 1 January 2023 but not yet adopted by the Code.
 There are no such accounting changes to be disclosed for 2022/23.

-Events after the reporting period and Contingent Liabilities
+Non adjusting events after the reporting period